English

 201-200-3337

 The mission of the English Department is to facilitate an exemplary education in the liberal arts by training students to read, write, and think critically about texts in a variety of modes and genres.
-The English program provides developmental and college-level composition course sequences, General Education Program offerings, a major program with concentrations in Creative Writing, Literature, and Literature and Writing (designed for students seeking teaching certifications), and a Minor program with Creative Writing and Literature options.
-The Department prepares a diverse student population for success in college coursework, future careers, graduate school, and roles as public and private citizens.
+Our major and minor programs allow students to focus on literature or creative writing, and we have a co-major track for students seeking teacher certification.
+In addition, we provide NJCU’s college composition sequence and a wide range of courses that fulfill General Education requirements on topics that include effective speaking, creative writing, young adult fiction, African American Literature, environmental literature, hip hop lyrics, science fiction, and the history and culture of university life.
+English courses prepare students for success in college coursework, future careers, graduate school, and lives as public and private citizens.

 Associate Professor of English